 Bachelor of Medicine and Bachelor of Surgery Programme (MBBS) 130 curriculum

-The goal of the curriculum is to produce doctors who are competent in the understanding and delivery of effective, humane and ethical medical care, committed to lifelong learning, and ready to proceed to postgraduate training.
+The goal of the curriculum is to produce doctors of tomorrow who are competent in the understanding and delivery of effective, humane and ethical medical care, committed to lifelong learning, and ready to proceed to postgraduate training.
 The design of the course reflects the following educational principles:

 Active, student-centred learning